Weebly/node-webhook-client/README.md

 3. Zip up the `manifest.json` file, and upload it as a new version of the newly created app

 If you wish to implement OAuth and webhooks to your existing app, include the bits of JSON described in the two sections above.

-The sample `manifest.json` file has every webhook currently available, which means that a webhook will get sent for every applicable event.
-To tweak this, remove events as you please.